jnhartshorne1994/jh-toggle-web-component/README.md

 # Accessible Accordian

 A simple, **accessible**, light-weight Web component written in pure JavaScript, allowing the easy creation of accordion-type components.
+Use one of our themes or apply your own.
+It's your choice!

 ## Installation